Leo-Simpson/c-lasso/paper/paper.md

 proximal splitting algorithms.
 The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
 In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.

-The following table summarizes the available algorithms and their recommended usage for each problem:
+The following table summarizes the available algorithms and their recommended use for each problem:

 |             |*Path-Alg*| *DR* | *P-PDS* | *PF-PDS* |
 |-|:-:|:-:|:-:|:-:|